Ultimate Honda B16 Guide – Everything You Need To Know

 It was the VTEC technology, combined with their crazy redlines that enabled Honda to produce such an epic engine.

 It was a brave feat for a stock engine, especially considering it makes for an immensely reliable and convenient daily driver.

-However, this time, it’s the B16’s opportunity to prove why it’s gone down as one of the most impressive engines of all time, which has earned the Civic its spot in our Best Tuner Cars, Best Project Cars AND Best JDM Cars of the Nineties lists.
+However, this time, it’s the B16’s opportunity to prove why it’s gone down as one of the most impressive engines of all time, which earned the Civic its spot in our Best Tuner Cars, Best Project Cars and Best JDM Cars of the Nineties lists.

 We’ll take a look at the history of this untamed beast, before unveiling how you’ll be able to unleash its true potential.